Hasselqvist/hasselqvist.github.io/_pages/about.md

 I am a phd candidate at [LMU Munich](https://www.en.econ.uni-muenchen.de/index.html) and the [ifo Institute](https://www.ifo.de/en), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
 I am of Swedish nationality and received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).

 My research focuses on Labor Economics, including topics in Education, Migration and Family Economics.
-My current work investigates parental investment and gender gaps, the integration of migrant children and families, and issues related to family structure and child custody.
+My current work investigates parental investments and gender gaps, the integration of migrant children and families, and issues related to family structure and child custody.

 In the spring of 2024 I visited the economics department at the University of California, San Diego (UCSD).